Travel through the natural beauty of Tohoku!

 |Location||5 Kinkasan Ayukawahama, Ishinomaki, Miyagi Prefecture|

 Opened as a mausoleum to Date Mitsumune, grandson of Date Masamune, a feudal lord of Sendai.
-Located here is “Sankeiden,” Miyako Prefectures oldest mausoleum, nationally designated as an Important Cultural Asset, and you can enjoy the appearance of the four seasons such as the light-up event to celebrate the changing colors of the leaves in the fall carried out in the moss-covered Japanese garden.
-You can find on the left-hand side of the temple gate a “Marriage Kannon” which brings good luck to a couple's marriage as well as many lined-up marriage “Kokeshi” wooden dolls.
+Located here is “Sankeiden,” Miyagi Prefecture's oldest mausoleum, nationally designated as an Important Cultural Asset, and you can enjoy the appearance of the four seasons such as the light-up event to celebrate the changing colors of the leaves in the fall carried out in the moss-covered Japanese garden.
+You can find on the left-hand side of the temple gate a “Marriage Kannon” which is said to bring good luck to a couple's marriage as well as many lined-up marriage “Kokeshi” wooden dolls.
 You can also experience making prayer beads using beads of your choice.

 |Location||67 Matsushima Chonai, Matsushima, Miyagi District, Miyagi Prefecture|